Analysis of Trade-offs in Fair Principal Component Analysis Based on Multi-objective Optimization: Multi-objective optimization

 \begin{defn}{\textbf{(Dominance):}} Consider two feasible solutions $\mathbf{\tilde{U}}$ and $\mathbf{\tilde{U}}'$.
 We say that $\mathbf{\tilde{U}}$ dominates $\mathbf{\tilde{U}}'$ if $\mathbf{\tilde{U}}$ is as good as $\mathbf{\tilde{U}}'$ in all objectives and $\mathbf{\tilde{U}}$ is strictly better than $\mathbf{\tilde{U}}'$ in at least one objective. \end{defn}

-Based on this concept, we say that a solution is non-dominated if none of the objectives (reconstruction error and fairness measure, in our case) can be improved without degrading some of the others (i.e., if a solution leads to a better reconstruction error, it must lead, at the same time, to a worse fairness measure and vice-versa).
-If we assume that both reconstruction error and fairness measure should be minimized, the solutions of the multi-objective optimization problem are the following:
+Based on this concept, we say that a solution is non-dominated if none of the objectives (reconstruction error and fairness measure, in our case) can be improved without degrading the other one (i.e., if a solution leads to a better reconstruction error, it must lead, at the same time, to a worse fairness measure and vice-versa).
+If we assume that both Equations~\eqref{eq:recons_error} and~\eqref{eq:fairness_measure} should be minimized, the solutions of the multi-objective optimization problem (also called non-dominated set or Pareto front~\cite{Deb2001,Miettinen1999}) are the following:

 \begin{defn}{\textbf{(Non-dominated solution):}} A solution $\mathbf{\tilde{U}}$ is a non-dominated solution if there is no other solution $\mathbf{\tilde{U}}'$ such that (i) both $\mathcal{R}(\mathbf{\tilde{U}}') \leq \mathcal{R}(\mathbf{\tilde{U}})$ and $\mathcal{F}(\mathbf{\tilde{U}}') \leq \mathcal{F}(\mathbf{\tilde{U}})$ and (ii) either $\mathcal{R}(\mathbf{\tilde{U}}') < \mathcal{R}(\mathbf{\tilde{U}})$ or $\mathcal{F}(\mathbf{\tilde{U}}') < \mathcal{F}(\mathbf{\tilde{U}})$. \end{defn}